soundpaint/rp2040pio-docs/monitor-commands.rst

   -b, --base=NUMBER (mandatory: no)
             base GPIO pin (0…31) number of side-set
   +o / -o, --opt (mandatory: no)
-            make side <value> optional for instructions +d / -d, --pindirs (mandatory: no)
+            make side-set values optional for instructions +d / -d, --pindirs (mandatory: no)
-            apply side set values to the PINDIRs and not the PINs -h, --help (default: off)
+            apply side-set values to the PINDIRs and not the PINs -h, --help (default: off)
             display this help text and exit